Transit Asset Management: Frequently Asked Questions

-The questions included on this page are the top 10 most frequently asked that address the requirements for complying with the Transit Asset Management (TAM) rule as set forth in 49 CFR part 625.
+This page includes the most frequently asked questions that address the requirements for complying with the Transit Asset Management (TAM) rule as set forth in 49 CFR part 625.
 These FAQs are not a substitute for reviewing the TAM rule.

 - Who must comply with the TAM rule?